nunfabes/simple-rigid-airship/Docs/buoyancyCalculations.md

 # Buoyancy Caculations

-To get an airship to remain neutrally buoyant, we need the weight of the blimp to equal the buoyant force.
+To get an airship to remain neutrally buoyant, we need the weight of the airship to equal the buoyant force.